If you suffer from Homemaking ADD, your attention may be at the root of your homemaking challenges.

 Instead of feeling frustrated with your challenges, though, have you ever stopped to think about what might be causing the problem issues?

 For me, a lack of time or motivation seems like the easiest excuse for my homemaking frustrations.
 (A lack of a plan used to be part of my problem, but that has changed.)

 When I take a closer look, though, at my scattered day and approach, it’s become more obvious that I deal with Homemaking ADD.

 Attention Deficit Disorder is a chronic condition including attention difficulty and impulsiveness.
 While I don’t deal with that in my usual daily tasks, I definitely do when it comes to my homemaking.

 Waffles vs. Spaghetti

-About 10 years ago, Christian authors Bill and Pam Farrel wrote about the difference in thought in their book, Men Are Like Waffles, Women Are Like Spaghetti.
+A decade ago, Christian authors Bill and Pam Farrel wrote about the difference in thought in their book, Men Are Like Waffles, Women Are Like Spaghetti.

 Basically, men’s waffle brains tend to keep things compartmentalized, like the neat little squares of a waffle.
 Everything is there –separated and orderly.
 (Although I have found that some women can lean toward a waffle-brained thinking, too – things must be neatly wrapped up before moving on to something else.)